Rue-pro/Rue-pro/README.md

 I'm a web developer based in Georgia.
 I really like development with React.

-I'm currently working in Brave Developers on Movingo project.
+I'm currently looking for job and at the same time I am doing Youtube automation.

 In my spare time I'm improving my skills in Blender, it's my hobby.
 <!--